Traditional translation approaches aren’t built for tackling the unique complexities of website translation.

 For some businesses, this content can even change several times a day.
 Having your translated site keep pace with this brutal production schedule is critical.
 You must provide your valued global customers with digital experiences that are on par with your flagship website.

-These days, it’s unacceptable for any website translation to take more than one business day to be created, edited and published on-site.
+These days, it’s unacceptable for any website translation to take more than a business day or so to be created, edited and published on-site.
 Traditional agencies can’t keep up with that, but modern solutions can.

 International customers have high expectations for their user experiences.
 They expect fresh content, interactivity and social shareability.
 They demand high-quality, engaging customer experiences, and they expect it in their preferred languages.
 Translation done the old-fashioned way just won’t cut it anymore.